nfriedly/tts-timing/README.md

 A fairly ridiculous way to get word timings with the Watson Text to Speech service.

-Try it out at https://watson-tts-timing.mybluemix.net/
+Try it out at https://watson-tts-timing.mybluemix.net/ or click the button below to spin up your own copy:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/nfriedly/tts-timing)